Piano Rhythm Patterns Every Player Should Know

 Left Hand (root note) | C-X-X-X, X-X-X-X | X-X-C-X, X-X-X-X | G-X-X-X, X-X-X-X | X-X-G-X, X-X-X-X |

-Arpeggiated Piano Rhythm Patterns
+Arpeggiated Patterns

 In the following patterns you’re technically still playing chords, but we’re breaking them up and playing them as an arpeggio.
 That just means instead of playing the notes in the chord all together at once, we play them one at a time.